nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/inheritance.md

 ## Application

-Polymorphism can be useful when we want to store a bunch of related objects of different-but-related types into an array or other grouping data structure in order to perform some kind of batch operation on them.
+Polymorphism can be useful when we want to store a bunch of related objects of different but related types into an array or other grouping data structure in order to perform some kind of batch operation on them.

 --